iwakura-enterprises/documentations/Writerside/topics/JDA-Interactables.md

 the `#setExpiryDuration()` method.
 Once the expiry duration is reached, the interactable will be removed from the internal registry and will no longer be usable.

-If you need, you can manually unregister any interactable by using the `InteractableListener#removeInteractable()` method.
+If you need to register the interactable manually, you may use the `InteractableListener#removeInteractable()` method.

-> Keep in mind that manually removing an interactable will not trigger the expiry callback and may lead to `ConcurrentModificationException` if you try to remove it while its being processed.
+> Keep in mind that manually removing an interactable will not trigger the expiry callback and may lead to `ConcurrentModificationException` if you try to remove it while its being processed in the current thread.

 Once an interactable expires, the expiry callback will be triggered.
 You may add an expiry callback by using the `#addExpiryCallback()` method.
 Useful for cleaning up messages that should no longer be visible to users.